 I love books and I love reading out loud to my kids.
 All three of them genuinely enjoy being read to, and I’ll do anything I can to encourage their interest in books—even if that means reading the same book again and again.
-And while we parents might groan, our kids actually benefit from the repetition.
-An article on Babble.com says the familiarity helps them retain new words in their vocabulary.
+And while we parents might groan, our kids actually benefit from the repetition and the familiarity helps them retain new words in their vocabulary.
 They also know what to expect, and “hearing the words of a familiar book helps your child settle in and relax, and it makes a great cue for sleep.”
 (And parents everywhere say, “Amen!” right?)

 1. “Adèle & Simon” by Barbara McClintock

 This beautifully illustrated picture book is about a brother and sister in Paris.
 Simon is always losing something (much to his big sister’s chagrin) so there is an object to look for on every page.
 I’m a bit of a Francophile at heart, so I love the Parisian feel of the book and the landmarks in the illustrations.
 “Adèle & Simon in America” and “Lost and Found: Adèle & Simon in China” are just as wonderful and have the same running theme of Simon losing something on every page.

 2. “The Bear Snores On” by Karma Wilson

 The rhythm and rhyming in this story is just fabulous.
 My kids enjoy chiming in and “reading” with me because they know the story so well.
 And there are more books in the series!
 “Bear Stays Up for Christmas” would make a great Christmas gift.

 3. “The Little House” by Virginia Lee Burton